Legal Translations

 • It is, in a certain sense, “comparative terminology”, in the same way that the study of similarities and differences of the judicial ordinances of different countries is comparative law.

-• The cannot be done without going through the process, in some way, of comparative law.
+• The translation cannot be done without going through the process, in some way, of comparative law.

 • It is necessary, for documenting, informative, legislative, etc., purposes.